galaxyproject/cloudlaunch/README.md

         $ pip install -r requirements.txt

 - Configure a [PostgreSQL][15] server with a database.
-Note that the following commands use *launch* as the database owner.
+Note that the following commands use the `launch` system user as the database owner.
 If you prefer to use a different user, change it in both commands:

         $ sudo su postgres -c "psql --port 5432 -c \"CREATE ROLE launch LOGIN CREATEDB PASSWORD 'password_to_change'\""
         $ sudo su launch -c "createdb --username launch --port 5432 cloudlaunch"